 (2) Identify people to interview

-• Identify Cal alumni to contact; they often take a special interest in “giving back” to Cal students.
-Utilize the Berkeley Career Network and LinkedIn to find them.
+- Identify Cal alumni to contact; they often take a special interest in “giving back” to Cal students.
+Utilize My Berkeley and LinkedIn to find them.

 (3) Prepare for the Interview